tulsawebdevs/django-multi-gtfs/README.rst

 includes significant changes to database migrations, and will probably be a minor update (for example, 0.4.x to 0.5.x).

-Most valid GTFS feeds are supported for import and export.
-This includes feeds with extra columns not yet included in the GTFS spec.
-A notable exception is that multigtfs does not support feeds that omit ``calendar.txt``, but instead use ``calendar_dates.txt``, such as the TriMet feed from Portland, OR (see `issue #38`_).
+All valid GTFS feeds are supported for import and export.
+This includes feeds with extra columns not yet included in the GTFS spec, and feeds that omit ``calendar.txt`` in favor of ``calendar_dates.txt`` (such as the TriMet archive feeds).
+If you find a feed that doesn't work, `file a bug`_!

 See the `issues list`_ for more details on bugs and feature requests.